Names of the Irish state: Southern Ireland (1921–1922)

-Irish Free State (1922–37)
+Irish Free State (1922–1937)

 During the negotiations on secession leading to the Anglo-Irish Treaty, Irish politicians wanted the state to be a republic, and its name to be the Republic of Ireland or the Irish Republic.
 However the British government refused to contemplate a republic because this would have entailed the Irish state severing the link with the British crown and ceasing to be a part of the British Empire.
 Instead, the parties agreed the state would be a self-governing Dominion within the British Commonwealth of Nations.
-The self-proclaimed Irish Republic had used Saorstát Éireann as its Irish name, and "Irish Free State" was derived by literal translation of Saorstát Éireann back into English.
+The self-proclaimed Irish Republic had used Saorstát Éireann as its Irish name, and "Irish Free State" was derived by literal translation of Saorstát Éireann back into English; a South African province had a similar name.
 Article One of the treaty stated:

 The May 1922 draft of the Constitution of the Irish Free State used only Irish forms of many names and titles, but on British insistence these were replaced with English equivalents; one exception was that references to "Saorstát Éireann" were amended to "the Irish Free State (Saorstát Éireann)".
 After the establishment of the Free State the Irish government often used the name Saorstát Éireann in documents in English as well as Irish; an exception was that postage stamps of the period used Éire.
 Because the Irish Free State was not a republic, since 1922 the word saorstát has fallen out of use in Irish as a translation of republic.
 When the official description of the state was declared to be the Republic of Ireland in 1949, its official Irish description became not Saorstát Éireann but Poblacht na hÉireann.
 It appears that the "Irish Free State" name was not generally popular, The Times reporting on the Irish general election in 1932: